AdobeDocs/experience-manager-65.en/help/sites-administering/adobeanalytics-connect.md

 1. Open the **[Page Properties](/help/sites-authoring/editing-page-properties.md)**, either directly from the console, or the page editor.
 1. Open the** Cloud Services** tab.

-1. Use the **Add Configuration** drop down to select **Adobe Analytics** from the available options.
+1. Use the **Add Configuration** drop-down to select **Adobe Analytics** from the available options.
 If inheritance is place, disable that before the selector becomes available.

 1. The drop-down selector for **Adobe Analytics** is appended to the options available.
 Select the required framework configuration.